AnErrupTion/LoGiC.NET/README.md

 - And more!

 # TODO
+- Add an anti-emulation.
-- Add an Anti-Emulation and Anti-Debug.
+- Add an anti-debugger.
+- Better junk methods protection.
+- Better anti-tamper.
+- Better string encryption.